5

 – adamaero

-Jul 3, 2020 at 22:47
+Commented Jul 3, 2020 at 22:47

 • You could take protein, but make sure you don't replace high-calorie foods with low-calorie fillers that are just high in protein.
 OP needs to eat more food in general, like 4 meals a day rich in high-calorie foods (like bread, pasta, rice, potatoes).
 Your question should quantify how many calories you eat per day and how many km you cycle or walk/run per day.
 You should aim for 3,000 per day if you're moderately active and have a high metabolism.
 I used to require ~7,000 calories/day when I cycled a lot.
-Oct 24, 2020 at 14:06
+Commented Oct 24, 2020 at 14:06

 • As a matter of fact, the highest-calorie foods are ones high in fat (nuts, cheese, eggs, butter, seeds, things cooked in oil).
 I notice the OP doesn't mention any of those except milk on his breakfast, so if he's gone from a diet with a lot of meat and fish (which are often also fatty) to the same amount of food but without anything fatty, that could explain why he ran short of calories.